-Between 2009 and 2017, the market went up on one of the most amazing streak:
+Between 2009 and 2017, the market went up on one of the most amazing streaks:

-As you can see, for an investor waiting on the side lines, he had 2 very little opportunities (one in 2011 and one in 2015-2016) to enter the market during a plateau.
+As you can see, for an investor waiting on the sidelines, he had 2 very few opportunities (one in 2011 and one in 2015-2016) to enter the market during a plateau.
 Even then, the best timing to enter the market has always been today and the worst has always been tomorrow.
-This article will go in-depth to explain you why and how to invest an important amount of money in today’s stock market.
+This article will go in-depth to explain to you why and how to invest an important amount of money in today’s stock market.

 Still, the question of timing to invest your money is being recurrent among all investors.
 The reason is quite simple, nobody wants to invest in a stock market that will go bust the next morning:

 Are you willing to lose 35% of your money in 6 months just because the “right timing is now”?
 I totally understand you would not.
 We are all afraid to lose money when we are about to invest a big amount.

 If you want to invest a massive amount of money and you are paralyzed by the fact the market is too high, there is a solution.
 Just keep reading…

 The market is a dangerous place

 “Investing should be more like watching paint dry or watching grass grow.
 If you want excitement, take $800 and go to Las Vegas.”

 As I just mentioned, nobody wants to invest right before a bear market or worse, a market crash.
 This thought alone can paralyze your money for months, read years.
 When you get your eyes stuck on the screen, the market can become a dangerous place.
 However, one must first remember he doesn’t invest for the next 3 to 6 months.
 An investor should think about the next 30 to 60 years.
 This is why we should look at a graph with perspective, like this one: